Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/2d-field.md

 </details>

+## Camera Controls

+Scroll up and down over the field to zoom in and out.
+Click and drag to pan across the field.
+Right-click anywhere on the field to open the camera menu with the following options:

+- **Unlocked**: Pan and zoom are manual.
+- **Locked to Robot**: The camera automatically pans to track the robot.
+- **Locked to Robot & Rotation**: The camera automatically pans and rotates to track the robot and its rotation.

+In either locked mode, the camera can be freely panned away from the robot.
+The orientation buttons in the control pane can be used to rotate the camera in any mode.

 ## Adding Objects

 To get started, drag a field to the "Poses" section.
 Delete an object using the X button, or hide it temporarily by clicking the eye icon or double-clicking the field name.
 To remove all objects, click the trash can near the axis title and then `Clear All`.
 Objects can be rearranged in the list by clicking and dragging.